outbrain/GomJabbar/docs/about.md

 while we maintain our own private cloud.

 The main motivation for developing such a tool, is that failures have the tendency of occurring when you're least prepared, and in the least desirable time - e.g. Friday nights, when you're out having a pint with your buddies.
-Now, to be honest with ourself, when things fail during inconvinient times, we don't always roll our sleeves and dive in to look for the root cause.
+Now, to be honest with ourselves, when things fail during inconvenient times, we don't always roll our sleeves and dive in to look for the root cause.
 Many times the incident will end after a service restart, and once the alerts clear we forget about it.

-Wouldn't it be great if we could have "chaos drills", where we could practice handling failures, test and validate our assumptions, and learn how to improve our infrastructure?
+Would'nt it be great if we could have "chaos drills", where we could practice handling failures, test and validate our assumptions, and learn how to improve our infrastructure?

 ## Chaos Drills at Outbrain